Johann Christian Senckenberg: Career

 After the death of his mother in 1740, Senckenberg married the jeweller's daughter (Joh-)Anna Rebecca Riese in 1742.
 In the same year he resigned the Bürgerid.
 The two had been neighbours as children and had known each other ever since.
 On 26 October 1743, Riese died of childbed fever following the birth of their daughter.
 The daughter Anna Margarethe Senckenberg died in 1745 from meningitis.
 Senckenberg remarried in 1744.
 His second wife, Katharina Rebecca von Mettingh, had been a friend of Senckenberg's first wife.
-She died in 1747, as did a son that was born in June 1747 (tuberculosis).
+She died in 1747, as did a son that was born in June 1747 of tuberculosis.
 In 1752, Senckenberg had a portrait painted of his cat.
 In 1754, Senckenberg married a third time.
 However, the marriage with Antonetta Elisabetha Ruprecht was not good, and from 1756 they lived separately.
 Ruprecht suffered from cancer.
 Senckenberg also treated her after the separation, but she died in late 1756.

 After the death of his three wives and his children, he decided to make his entire fortune available in a Foundation pro bono publico patriae.
 Senckenberg called the reason for the Foundation the "lack of marital heirs" and his love "for my fatherland".
 The purpose of the Foundation should be the "better health care of local residents and the care of the poor."
 The endowment of 95,000 guilders came partly the legacy of Anna Rebecca, and partly from the fortune he had earned as a doctor.

 Senckenberg stated that a "Collegium medicum" comprising Frankfurt Protestant physicians were the heirs of the Foundation's assets, and that four city doctors were to be testament executors.
 Two-thirds of the interest on the Foundation's capital was to be used to promote medicine, although initially it was to be used for the entertainment of the Senckenbergische Wohnhaus, which was equipped with a library and a collection.
 The remaining third should be used to care for needy doctors and patients.
 In 1765, Senckenberg increased the Foundation assets to 100,000 guilders.
 He strongly limited the board of trustees and gave his older brother and his descendants a say in the Foundation's administration.
 The Foundation became called Senckenbergische Stiftung and took as seal the coat of arms of the Senckenberg family: a burning bush.